 The Tower of London

 The Tower of London was built by William The Conqueror on the Thames to provide protection to London and to state his power at the time.
-The Tower has played a central role in some of the biggest moments in British history.
+The Tower of London has played a central role in some of the biggest moments in British history.
 The Norman Conquest saw the building at the heart of the action and there was also the imprisonment of Edward V and his brother.
 In the 16th Century, four English Queens were held, three of them eventually being executed on Tower Green and Elizabeth I escaped.
-The Tower also helped to shape the Reformation in England with the tales of the Catholic and Protestant people who were held captive in the Tower helped to define the Tower as a place of execution and torture.
+The Tower of London also helped to shape the Reformation in England with the tales of the Catholic and Protestant people who were held captive in the Tower helped to define the Tower as a place of execution and torture.

 Tourists queuing to enter the Tower of London on a busy summers day.
 Photo: ©London & Partners/Pawel Libera.